-Figure 28 on page 96 illustrates a ring of files in storage.
+Figure 28 illustrates a ring of files in storage.

 Figure 28.
 A Ring of Files in Storage

 Note: The ring of files can be a mixture of CMS and BFS files.

 By entering the following subcommand, you can display the number of files in the ring and the file identification line of each file: